Top of Page

 Meeting Satisfactory Academic Progress (SAP) standards is important because students who fail to meet SAP will not be eligible for Title IV federal and Florida state financial aid for the following academic year.
 SAP standards are used to measure a student's progress to ensure that he or she is progressing toward graduation.

 Yes.
-ALL coursework taken, including, but not limited to repeated, incomplete, failed, and attempted coursework, and transfer credit is included in pace, maximum timeframe, and quantitative calculations.
+ALL coursework taken, including, but not limited to repeated, incomplete, failed, and attempted coursework, and transfer credits are included in pace and maximum timeframe calculations.

-No, only coursework taken after you have earned your degree is included in the SAP evaluation.
+No, only coursework taken after you have earned your conferred degree or certificate is included in the SAP evaluation.

 Students may also view their academic progress status online by following the steps below: